the-turing-way/the-turing-way/book/website/community-handbook/coworking/coworking-weekly.md

 | 25 mins | 🍅 2nd Pomodoro session |
 | 5 mins | Open discussion and Close 👋 |

-In contrast to the Collaboration Cafes, the schedule for these daily calls seems more intense with less chance for discussion.
+In contrast to the Collaboration Cafes, the schedule for these calls seems more intense with less chance for discussion.
 However, since these calls are attended by fewer participants, it provides more opportunities for informal interactions.

 #### Beginning